hoesungryu/when_one_eye_sees_less_website/index.md

 </div>

 ---

+## Research Question:
+When asymmetric quality degradation is applied to one eye in a 4K display, will users be unable to distinguish the degraded content from the original up to a certain quality threshold?
+## Objective:
+This study aims to identify the perceptual quality thresholds for binocular asymmetric quality degradation in high-resolution VR environments, explore how these thresholds vary with different content types, and align them with objective quality metrics like VMAF.

+## Significance:
+This research is the first to systematically investigate asymmetric quality degradation in 4K XR displays and provides foundational data for developing content-adaptive rendering strategies that can reduce computational load and power consumption in high-resolution VR systems while maintaining visual fidelity.

 <!-- ## Background
 “Can AI models achieve human-level future anticipation and visual attention strategies when predicting accident dilemmas in driving scenario?”